 Stock repurchases are the other means by which we return cash to shareholders.
 During the last three years, we repurchased a total of 2 million shares of our stock and issued 3 million shares (through employee benefit plans and stock option exercises).
-Our net stock repurchases were \$9 million, \$6 million, and \$60 million in 2020, 2021, and 2022, respectively.
-In 2022, we repurchased 1.7 million shares (at an average price of \$35.94) and issued .9 million shares.
+Our net stock repurchases were \$6 million, \$60 million, and \$6 million in 2021, 2022, and 2023, respectively.
+In 2023, we repurchased .2 million shares (at an average price of \$32.56) and issued 1 million shares.

 We have been authorized by the Board to repurchase up to 10 million shares each year, but we have established no specific repurchase commitment or timetable.
-We expect 2023 stock repurchases to be less than 2022.
+We expect 2024 stock repurchases to be consistent with 2023, which represents employee benefit plan activity.